DiegoHuertaD/diegoh/content/authors/admin/_index.md

   url: "https://www.economics.northwestern.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I’m a fifth-year economics Ph.D. candidate at Northwestern University.
-My research is at the intersection of macroeconomics and political economy.
-In my work, I employ heterogeneous agent models to understand the joint determination of inequality, policies, and economic outcomes.
+bio: I'm a fifth-year economics Ph.D. candidate at Northwestern University.
+I'm a  a macroeconomist with an interest in political economy.
+I work with heterogeneous agent models to understand the joint determination of inequality, policies, and economic outcomes.
+My JMP proposes a theory that explains the striking differences in the evolution of the welfare state across countries.
+In addition to my JMP, my research explores the economic origins of financial and labor regulations across countries.

+I will be on the 2023/2024 Job Market.

 interests:
 - Macroeconomics